sfmoma/getty-getter/README.md

 #### 1. get_getty_ulan
-`get_getty_ulan` which consumes and artist's name (formatted 	`u'First, Last'`) and does a best guess match against similar names in the Getty ULAN vocabulary.
+`get_getty_ulan` which consumes and artist's name (formatted 	`u'Last, First'`) and does a best guess match against similar names in the Getty ULAN vocabulary.
 The returned data will include the name of the artist or organization, the ULAN, the "type" og thing returned (e.g. person, organization etc) and a scope note, which is a brief summary of the artist's career.

 `get_getty_ulan(u"Stieglitz, Alfred")`
 ```